-- the highest total score in the final evaluation of its intention to award the contract to the firm and shall invite the firm for negotiations. - (d) If the Borrower receives complaints from consultants, a copy of the complaint and a copy of the Borrower's response shall be sent to the Bank for information. - (e) If as result of analysis of a complaint the Borrower changes its contract award recommendation, the reasons for such decision and a revised evaluation report shall be submitted to the Bank for "no objection."
-The Borrower shall provide a republication of the contract award in the format of paragraph 2.28 of these Policies. - (f) After negotiations are completed, the Borrower shall furnish to the Bank, in sufficient time for its review, a copy of the initialed negotiated contract.
-If the negotiated contract resulted in substitution of key staff or any changes in the TOR and original proposed contract, the Borrower shall highlight the changes and provide an explanation of why these changes are appropriate and necessary. - (g) If the Bank determines that the final evaluation report, recommendation for award and/or negotiated contract are inconsistent with the provisions of the RFP, it shall promptly inform the Borrower and state the reasons for its determination.
+- d) If the Borrower receives complaints from consultants, a copy of the complaint and a copy of the Borrower's response shall be sent to the Bank for information. - e) If as result of analysis of a complaint the Borrower changes its contract award recommendation, the reasons for such decision and a revised evaluation report shall be submitted to the Bank for "no objection."
+The Borrower shall provide a republication of the contract award in the format of paragraph 2.28 of these Policies. - f) After negotiations are completed, the Borrower shall furnish to the Bank, in sufficient time for its review, a copy of the initialed negotiated contract.
+If the negotiated contract resulted in substitution of key staff or any changes in the TOR and original proposed contract, the Borrower shall highlight the changes and provide an explanation of why these changes are appropriate and necessary. - g) If the Bank determines that the final evaluation report, recommendation for award and/or negotiated contract are inconsistent with the provisions of the RFP, it shall promptly inform the Borrower and state the reasons for its determination.
 Otherwise, the Bank shall provide its final "no objection" to the contract award.
-The Borrower shall confirm the award of the contract only after receiving the "no objection" from the Bank. - (h) Following contract signature, the Borrower shall furnish to the Bank a copy of the final contract before submitting the first application for disbursement under the contract. - (i) The description and amount of the contract, together with the name and address of the firm, shall be subject to public disclosure by the Bank upon the Borrower's receipt of the signed copy of the contract.

-Modification of the Signed Contract

-3. In the case of contracts subject to ex-ante review, before granting a substantial extension of the stipulated time for performance of a contract, agreeing to any substantial modification of the scope of the services, substituting key staff, waiving the conditions of a contract, or making any changes in the contract that would in aggregate increase the original amount of the contract by more than 15 percent, the Borrower shall seek the Bank's "no objection" to the proposed extension, modification, substitution, waiver, or change.
+The Borrower shall confirm the award of the contract only after receiving the "no objection" from the Bank. - h) Following contract signature, the Borrower shall furnish to the Bank a copy of the final contract before submitting the first application for disbursement under the contract. - i) The description and amount of the contract, together with the name and address of the firm, shall be subject to public disclosure by the Bank upon the Borrower's receipt of the signed copy of the contract. - 3.
+Modification of the Signed Contract.
+In the case of contracts subject to prior review, before granting a substantial extension of the stipulated time for performance of a contract, agreeing to any substantial modification of the scope of the services, substituting key staff, waiving the conditions of a contract, or making any changes in the contract that would in aggregate increase the original amount of the contract by more than 15 percent, the Borrower shall seek the Bank's "no objection" to the proposed extension, modification, substitution, waiver or change.
 If the Bank determines that the proposal would be inconsistent with the provisions of the Loan Contract and/or Procurement Plan, it shall promptly inform the Borrower and state the reasons for its determination.
 A copy of all amendments to the contract shall be furnished to the Bank.

-Ex-Post Review
+Post Review

-4. The Borrower shall retain all documentation with respect to each contract not governed by paragraph two (2) during project implementation and up to three (3) years after the final disbursement date of the loan.
-This documentation would include, but not be limited to, the signed original of the contract, the analysis of the respective proposals and recommendations for award, for examination by the Bank or by its consultants.
-For contracts awarded on the basis of single-source selection, it shall include the record of justification, the qualifications and experience of the consultants, and the signed original of the contract.
+4. The Borrower shall retain all documentation with respect to each contract not governed by paragraph two (2) during project implementation and up to five (5) years after the closing date of the Loan Contract.
+This documentation would include, but not be limited to, the signed original of the contract, the analysis of the respective proposals and recommendations for award, for examination by the Bank or by its consultants except that for contracts awarded on the basis of single-source selection, it shall include the record of justification, the qualifications and experience of the consultants, and the signed original of the contract.
 The Borrower shall also furnish such documentation to the Bank upon request.
-The Bank shall, if it determines that the contract was not awarded in accordance with the agreed procedures, as reflected in the Loan Contract and further elaborated in the Procurement Plan approved by the Bank or the contract itself is not consistent with such procedures, promptly inform the Borrower that paragraph 1.17 of these Policies shall apply and state the reasons for such determination.
+The Bank shall, if it determines that the contract was not awarded in accordance with the agreed procedures, as reflected in the Loan Contract and further elaborated in the Procurement Plan approved by the Bank or the contract itself is not consistent with such procedures, promptly inform the Borrower that paragraph 1.16 of the Policies shall apply and state the reasons for such determination.